SamuelNw/Arbitrage-Check/README.md

 -   I used these two sites cause they are more prominent in the market meaning lower rate of changes in UI elements, BUT a few breaking changes have been noted before.
 -   As of now, it works with python versions of 3.11 and below.

-#### INFO:

--   The "tander" branch contains the code up to just before the rearrangement of files.
-It works just fine, too.